catindev/jsonspecs-java/README.md

 - `$context.*` field references via `__context` in payload
 - Flat and nested payloads
 - `matches_regex` flags like `"i"`, `"m"`, `"s"`
-- Compile-time validation checks such as invalid regex, duplicate codes, unresolved refs, and DAG cycles
+- Compile-time validation classes such as invalid regex, duplicate codes, unresolved refs, and DAG cycles

 ### What is not portable